drocheam/optrace/docs/source/usage/gui.rst

    :width: 600
    :class: dark-light

-The commands are run from within the TraceGUI object.
-To avoid race conditions and issues with scene rendering, all actions are run sequential.
+All actions are run sequential to avoid race conditions and issues with scene rendering.
 This leads to the UI being unresponsive while running the command.

-There are multiple object aliases available to simplify coding inside the command window
+There are multiple object aliases to simplify coding inside the command window:

 .. list-table:: Some object aliases
    :header-rows: 1